 KURT HENDRICKS: Hendricks’ character offers some depth due to the fact that he truly believes that what he is doing is right.
 This adds a fanaticism that makes his character all the more compelling.

-SOLOMON LANE: Like Phelps, we are given a glimpse of Lane’s backstory, giving a splash of humanity to a very inhuman character.
-Lane’s revolution against the system sets him apart from your average villain as does his self-professed “surgical method”.
+SOLOMON LANE: Like Phelps, we are given a glimpse of Lane’s backstory, adding a splash of humanity to a very inhuman character.
+Lane’s revolution against the system sets him apart from your average villain, as does his self-professed “surgical method”.